pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 # Improvements and things to consider

-- In the example here only a single master account is used.
-It is possible to setup two ApiKey accounts for the PAM user in PAM-02 and to manage both of them in PAM-01.
-In the setup in PAM-01 the two accounts are master for each other.
+- In the example here there is just one master account.
+It is possible to setup two ApiKey accounts for the local PAM user in PAM-02 and let PAM-01 manage both of them.
+In such a setup the two ApiKey accounts are master for each other.

 - Create a TCP/UDP service in PAM-01, which will use the PAM user account managed to open a Web session to PAM-02 and perform automated login to PAM-02.
 This will allow a standard user in PAM-01 to become administrator in PAM-02 without knowing the password for the administrator in PAM-02.

+- Define target groups to limit scope of what an ApiKey can access.

+- Define permissions for ApiKey to minimum required to update passwords on local PAM users.

 # Error handling